Data-light Uncertainty Set Merging with Admissibility: Randomized Set Merging with Synthetic p-values

 \subsection{SAT Procedure for Infinite Candidate Space}

 In many cases the candidate space $\cY$ is infinite or even uncountable, which makes it impractical to compute $\{p_\ell(y)\}_{y\in\cY}$ individually as specified in Algorithm \ref{alg:pred}.
-To address this, we propose a modified version of the SAT procedure in Algorithm \ref{alg:pred_imp}.
+To address this, we propose a modified version of SAT in Algorithm \ref{alg:pred_imp}.
 Specifically, we split $\cY$ into non-overlapping subsets and select a representative candidate from each subset to execute Algorithm \ref{alg:pred}.
-Note that Algorithm \ref{alg:pred_imp} is guaranteed to terminate in finite time if $L<\infty$ and $\cC_{\ell,\alpha_\ell}$ are finite unions of connected sets.
+Note that Algorithm \ref{alg:pred_imp} is guaranteed to terminate in finite time if $L<\infty$ and $\cC_{\ell}$ are finite unions of connected sets.
+The validity of Algorithm \ref{alg:pred_imp} is given by the next theorem. \begin{theorem} Algorithm \ref{alg:pred_imp} has the same theoretical guarantee as Algorithm \ref{alg:pred}. \end{theorem} A proof of Theorem \ref{thm:practice} is given in Section \ref{ap:thm_practice} of the Supplement.